DrPrettyman/jobmaster/README.md

 ```
 Whenever your python script runs (for example, on a cron) the job will be retrived from the database and will run `my_tasks.foo(a=1, b=2)`.

+There is a lot of additional functionality to explore using optional arguments of the `@task()` decorator.

 ## Installation